xposed73/kokoro-manim-voiceover/README.md

 # Kokoro Manim Voiceover Setup Guide

-Unlock the potential of **Kokoro Manim Voiceover**, a powerful tool for creating synchronized voiceover animations with Manim.
-Follow the steps below to install and use it seamlessly.
+Discover **Kokoro Manim Voiceover**, a groundbreaking library for generating synchronized and realistic voiceovers in Manim animations.
+Unlike other tools, which are often either paid or produce unnatural voice quality, this library leverages the **Kokoro-82M parameter model** to deliver high-quality, free, and lifelike voiceovers.
+Follow the steps below to install and start using this innovative solution seamlessly.

 ---